Build More Meaningful Relationships

 Using the Freebies for the Greatest Effect

-Using any one of these emails is nearly guaranteed to bring a smile to someone’s face and potentially reignite a conversation and deepen a relationship.
+Using any of these outreach emails is nearly guaranteed to bring a smile to someone’s face and potentially reignite a conversation and deepen a relationship.

-But there are some good tips to keep in mind when utilizing these to make sure you get the full benefits.
+But here are some good tips to make sure you get the full benefits of these outreach email methods:

 - Be specific.
-If you’re thanking some don’t just thank for “all the ways” they’ve helped you in your career.
-Single out a piece of advice that stuck out.
-Even better if you can share the results or how this advice has helped you.
+If you’re thanking someone, don’t just thank them for “all the ways” they’ve helped you in your career.
+Single out a piece of advice that stuck out – even better if you can share the results or how this advice has helped you!

 - Mix and match.
-Try combining 2 or 3 of the Freebies into one email.
-It’s more effective than any one alone.
+Try combining 2 or 3 of the Freebies into a single email.
+It’s more effective than using them alone.
 Apologize for it being so long since you last connected (The Apology Email) and say you’d love to catch up soon (the “It’s Been A While Ping”), then thank them for a specific piece of advice they gave you that helped you (The Thank You).

-In the end there’s no right or wrong way to use the freebies if it’s authentic and genuine.
+Ultimately, there’s no right or wrong way to use the outreach email Freebies as long as it’s authentic and genuine.